Global fluctuations for Multiple Orthogonal Polynomial Ensembles: Applications

 where

 To get a reasonable limit theorem, we need to rescale the time parameter and space parameters.
-The explanation of this is that after long time the particles will spread out over a large interval.
+The explanation of this is that after long time the particles will spread out over a large interval and the CLT applies after an appropriate rescaling of time and space.
 It turns out the correct rescaling is $t= n \tau$ and $x= n\xi $.
 By setting $\tilde C_{\vec k}(\xi)=n^{-|\vec k|} C_{\vec k}(n \xi)$ we obtain

 where